Exxon's Strategy Looks Solid: For Now And In The Years Ahead

 This area has a lot of potential for the long term, but its immediate relevance in my view for Exxon is the fact it continues to add reserves for the short and long term, meaning it sees the oil market having a lot of heft left in it.

-Even though the political climate is one that is trying to pressure and in some cases, force the market in the direction of electric vehicles, consumers in important markets like China, are resisting it and choosing to go with SUVs instead of the electric sedans the government prefers them to drive.
+Even though the political climate is one that is trying to pressure and in some cases, force the market in the direction of electric vehicles, consumers in important markets like China are resisting it and choosing to go with SUVs instead of the electric sedans the government prefers them to drive.
 Those SUVs, for the most part, are powered by gasoline.

 It's estimated that 150 million Chinese consumers will be driving SUVs by 2022.